 Slatwall

 Slatwall is an MDF product made for the retail sales industry.
 The sheets have T-slots cut into them, allowing fixtures designed for use with Slatwall to hook directly into the wall and be moved to change displays.
-In a home basement, they can be used to make an accent wall, where seasonally appropriate décor can be changed out.
+In a home basement, they can make an accent wall, where seasonally appropriate décor can be changed out.

 Some woodworkers also use slat walls to make tool walls in their workshops.
 With that in mind, a slatwall might be helpful in any basement room used as a work area, whether in the laundry or crafts room.